DominikWro/php/README.md

-Example PHP project for training purposes
+Example PHP project for training purposes and demonstatrion
 ===================

 The purpose of this repository is to show how to use Travis CI to do